McIntosh Memorial Library Computer/Internet Acceptable Use Guidelines

 By using a public Internet workstation you agree to the following guidelines:

-- Users are permitted to stay on the public computers for at least one hour per day.
-The Express computer will be limited to 15 minutes per day with no extensions.
+- Users are permitted to stay on the public computers for up to one hour per day.
+Additional time may be offered if at least two computers in the building are free.

 - Printouts may be made for a fee.

-- Users may not misrepresent themselves as another user: by attempting to modify or gain access to files, passwords, or data belonging to others; by seeking unauthorized access to any computer system, or damaging or altering software components of any network or database.
+- Users may not misrepresent themselves as another user by attempting to modify or gain access to files, passwords, or data belonging to others.

 - Users must obey all applicable federal, state, and local laws and regulations, including copyright laws.